govau/design-system-components/README.md

 ## How to use

-The GOV.AU UI-Kit is distributed through the [npm](https://www.npmjs.com) ecosystem and can only be installed through the `npm` command.
+The GOV.AU components is distributed through the [npm](https://www.npmjs.com) ecosystem and can only be installed through the `npm` command.
-Npm requires [node.js](https://nodejs.org/en/) and the UI-Kit needs node.js 8 or higher.
+Npm requires [node.js](https://nodejs.org/en/) and the components needs node.js 8 or higher.

 To install a module make sure you have a `package.json` file in the root of your project folders.
 (You can generate one by running `npm init`.)
 Inside your working folder install any module and [pancake](https://github.com/govau/pancake/) will make sure you have all assets ready to use.